cmmd2442/portfolio/README.md

-# portfolio
+# Charles Dziuba's protfoilio

-This my professional portfolio.
+This is my professional portfolio, it uses AWS and ReactJS.